Arabian Peninsula: The Arab Revolt and the foundation of Saudi Arabia

 The major developments of the early 20th century were the Arab Revolt during World War I and the subsequent collapse and partitioning of the Ottoman Empire.
 The Arab Revolt (1916–1918) was initiated by the Sherif Hussein ibn Ali with the aim of securing independence from the ruling Ottoman Empire and creating a single unified Arab state spanning from Aleppo in Syria to Aden in Yemen.
-During World War I, the Sharif Hussein entered into an alliance with the United Kingdom and France against the Ottomans in June 1916.
+During World War I, Sharif Hussein entered into an alliance with the United Kingdom and France against the Ottomans in June 1916.